mbizhani/HLF4Lab/README.md

 - `./start-network.sh`
 - `./start-ext-cc.sh [-nb]`
   - `-nb` - no build, just deploy already-built chaincode
-  - This step compiles the Go chain code, and it uses `https://proxy.golang.org` as Go proxy, defined in `.env`.
-If you have trouble accessing this site, you can set other proxy such as `https://goproxy.io`.
+  - This step compiles and builds chaincode, and then uploads it to registry.
 - `./start-explorer.sh`
   - Deploy Hyperledger Explorer at [link](http://explorer.example.com)
   - User `admin`, and password `admin`